top of page

 What feels containing to one person may feel intrusive or shaming to another.

-The most supportive question is often:
+Often, the most supportive question is simply:

 “What helps you feel supported around food, and what makes it harder?”